The most unreliable cars based on consumer reports data

 10. Ford F‑150 PowerBoost Hybrid (7/100)

 This hybrid version of the F‑150 combines strong performance with better fuel economy.
 Some early issues include shifting problems, hybrid battery faults, and climate control irregularities.
-Ford has been releasing multiple updates to resolve these.
-Besides these, the truck still delivers excellent towing strength and comfort.
+Ford has been releasing multiple updates to address these issues.
+Besides these, the truck still delivers excellent towing capability and comfort.
 It’s a forward-looking option for those who want both power and efficiency.
 Always confirm the hybrid system has received the latest improvements.

 Final Thoughts

 Each of these vehicles offers something valuable, whether it’s innovation, power, or comfort.
-That said, these newer models may come with early issues, but it is common for many new car models to experience such issues.
-Most manufacturers are already taking action to improve reliability through software updates, recalls, and service bulletins, ensuring that these vehicles will be up to date.
+That said, these newer models may have early issues, but it is common for new car models to experience such issues.
+Most manufacturers are already taking action to improve reliability through software updates, recalls, and service bulletins, ensuring these vehicles remain up to date.
 If one of these is on your list, request the service history and verify that any necessary updates have been completed.
 Remember, most of these issues are minor and can be fixed with a software update.